Branston Church of England Infant Academy

 This term our core value is

-Our topic this term is - From Little Acorns
+Our topic this term is - Marvellous Minibeasts!

 So much to look forward to this term.
 I can’t wait to get started!